selfmadecode/world.net/src/.copilot/generate-country.prompt.md

 ## Instructions
 When you are asked to "create a country":

-1. **Check for Country Name**
+1. **Prompt for Country Name**
+   - Always check if the user included the country name.
-   - If the user provides a country name (e.g., "Create a country: Kenya"), use it directly.
+   - If the name **is provided** (e.g., "Create a country: Kenya"), use it directly.
-   - If the user does not provide a country name (e.g., just "Create a country"), ask: "What is the name of the country you would like to create?
+   - If the name **is not provided** (e.g., "Create a country"), immediately ask:
+     > "What is the name of the country you would like to create?
 Please provide the official country name (e.g., 'Nigeria')."
-Then wait for the user to reply with the country name before proceeding.
+   - After the user provides the country name, **continue automatically** with the workflow.
+   - Do not ask for any additional information such as ISO codes, capitals, or calling codes.
+Use official ISO/UN data automatically.

 2. **Read C# and World.Net Standards**
    - Read and apply the standards from `src/.copilot/csharp-standards.instructions.md` and `src/.copilot/worldnet-standards.instructions.md`.